 However, this type of service comes at a price.
 For small businesses particularly, agencies are not always affordable.
 This option is more apt for medium-sized or large businesses as they can afford to allocate a larger budget to PR.

 Another inconvenience is that journalists actually don’t always like working with agencies, especially when it’s a small business.
 Based on our experience, and our conversations with journalists, more and more of them prefer dealing directly with the founder or the marketing contact from the business.

 Another option you’ve got to distribute your press releases is to use an online PR platform which lets you send your press releases to a database of journalists, bloggers and influencers.
 Most of the time, this type of tool, like JournoLink, enables you to select industry sectors and a geographic area for each press release you want to send out, in order to match it with the relevant publications or people.
 Some of them also allow you to select journalists according to the publication they’re working for.

 Using online release distribution platforms is a lot more affordable than an agency.
 Some of them are however more expensive than others.
 As the services offered are slightly different with each of these platforms, it's best to do your research to choose the one that fits your business best.

-Social media is a vital part of a businesses PR strategy.
 First, because it’s one of the easiest ways to communicate with your audiences, to build your brand profile and to share your content.
 But did you know that a lot of journalists and bloggers use these platforms to get in touch with businesses?
 Some of them even prefer this way as it is fast and easy, and they can find additional information in one click.

 Research the people you need to target, follow them on Twitter and don’t hesitate to send a direct message when you’ve got a story that could be of interest for them.